Experience

 Coursera ∙ January 2020

-A pair of online courses designed to improve both inference and approach to statistical thinking.
+Online course designed to improve your approach to statistical thinking.
 Produced by TU/e Technical University Eindhoven instructed by Daniel Lakens.

 Languages